harrymandeveloper/workoutplan-backend/README.md

 Adding checkboxes to measure progress – which potentially can be put into local storage (React) and a checkbox with a timer.

 Adding a login and saving progress to local storage.

+Add in a length of time and and an increased number of repetitions per set.